PureWeen/pureween.github.io/_posts/2017-04-01-welcome-to-jekyll.markdown

     )
 {% endhighlight %}

-Once execution gets to that next Select block you aren't guarunteed to still be on the UI Thread even though the await puts you back there inside the SelectMany.
+Within the execution frame of the await you'll be safely kept on the dispatcher.
+But once reactive has processed the Task and scheduled the next block you may or may not still be on the UI Thread.

-This is due to how Reactive schedules the continuing block of work.
-If the task has already completed then it uses the [immediate scheduler][Rx.NET-Immediate]
+If the task has already completed then Reactive uses the [immediate scheduler][Rx.NET-Immediate]
 {% highlight csharp  %}
 private static IObservable<TResult> ToObservableImpl<TResult>(Task<TResult> task, IScheduler scheduler) {